 "Running races were my first endurance races, and they're still my anchor discipline.
 I started with 5Ks, worked up to half marathons, and that base is what made sprint triathlons and HYROX approachable when I got there.
 If you're new to endurance sports and not sure where to start, start here."

 Best starting point.
-Achievable in 6–8 weeks of consistent training.
 Low barrier, real race energy.